 Property plans on hold

 According to the property portal Zoopla, since the end of March, 373,000 transactions have been on hold, and newly agreed sales down by 90%.
-The BBC have estimated that 450,000 buyers and renters have put their property plans on hold.
+The BBC has estimated that 450,000 buyers and renters have put their property plans on hold.

 It is now lawful to visit estate agents, residential developer sale offices or show homes, to view residential properties for the purposes of buying or renting, and to move house.

 Rachael Hughes, Hatch Brenner Residential Property Conveyancing Executive commented: “The Hatch Brenner conveyancing team has remained accessible whilst working from home in the first phase of lockdown.
-We now welcome the opportunity for transactions which have been stalled awaiting moving dates to progress to completion.
-We have clients who have been patiently waiting for this having finalised their property sale or purchase, but having not been able to arrange a moving date until now.
+We now welcome the opportunity for transactions that have been stalled awaiting moving dates to progress to completion.
+We have clients who have been patiently waiting for this having finalised their property sale or purchase but have not been able to arrange a moving date until now.
 We also expect to see new properties entering the housing market, with enquiries from people who have emerged from the initial lockdown period with plans to move house and alter their circumstances; for instance to include a garden, proximity to relatives, access to the countryside, or a spare room for a home office.